fivepixels/fivepixels/README.md

 # [Learn Anytime, Write Anywhere](https://fivepixels.dev)

-## Introduction
+## 🤝 Introduction

-Hello, I am [Seol SO](https://fivepixels.dev), known as FivePixels from South Korea, born in 2008.
-I have been studing abroad since 2022 summer, to be more focused and serious about computer programming, aiming to get into MIT.
-I am passionate about computer programming 💻 and interested in Saxophone 🎷, Photograph 📸, Volleyball 🏐.
-I have been dreaming of being a computer programmer, creating value for society by developing things for customers.
-Why?
-Because I love Writing Codes, Building Services, and Connecting People.
+Hello, I am [Seol SO](https://fivepixels.dev), aka FivePixels from South Korea, born in 2008.
+I have been studying abroad at Albert College in Canada since 2022 summer in order to be more focused and serious about computer programming, aiming to get into MIT.
+I am passionate about computer programming 💻 and interested in Saxophone 🎷, Photograph 📸, and Volleyball 🏐.
+I have been dreaming of being a computer programmer, creating value for society by developing things for customers because I love __*writing codes*__, __*building services*__, and __*connecting with people*__.
 I always keep the phrase `Learn Anytime, Write Anywhere.` in my mind to embark on the right path as a young developer.
-To follow the phrase, I always make a commit every single day.
+To follow the phrase, I try to make a commit every single day.

-## Technologies
+## 🖥️ Technologies

 - Languages:
   <img alt="HTML5" src="https://img.shields.io/badge/HTML5-F06529?logo=html5&logoColor=white" />